 “Companies are reporting a reliance on IT support providers to resolve cyber-attacks.
-More guidance from government and police about where and how to report attacks would provide businesses with a clear path to follow in the event of a cyber-security breach, and increase clarity around the response options available to victims, which would help minimize the occurrence of cybercrime.”
+More guidance from government and police about where and how to report attacks would provide businesses with a clear path to follow in the event of a cyber-security breach, and increase clarity around the response options available to victims, which would help minimise the occurrence of cybercrime.”

 Notes to editors:

 The British Chambers of Commerce (BCC) surveyed 1,285 business people from all regions of the UK online in January 2017 to understand how cybercrime is impacting on UK businesses.
 Of the businesses surveyed, 96% were SMEs, 22% operate in the manufacturing sector, and 78% operate in the services sector.